+There are many advantages of a flipped classroom.
 In a flipped classroom, it is possible for students to have increased input and control over their own learning.
 By providing short lectures at home, students are given the freedom to learn at their own pace.
 Students may pause or rewind the lectures, write down questions they may have, and discuss them with their teachers and peers in class.

 This also allows students who need more time to understand certain concepts to take their time reviewing the material without getting left behind, and receive immediate assistance from teachers and classmates.
 As a result, this can not only improves student achievement, but improves student behavior in class as well.

 Flipped classrooms allows class time be used to master skills through collaborative projects and discussions.
 This encourages students to teach and learn concepts from each other with the guidance of their teachers.
 By allowing students to partake in their own learning, they are able to own the knowledge they achieve, which in turn builds confidence.
 Furthermore, teachers are given the ability to identify errors in thinking or concept application, and are more available for one-on-one interaction.

 3. Lessons and content are more accessible (provided there is tech access)